waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 ### Relevance to the System

-Everyone that uses this site needs to be able to do so easily; if some people arenn't able to use my site (e.g. they can't read low contrast text or have an old phone), then it won't be able to serve it's purpose - to make cadets easier for *everyone*.
+Everyone that uses this site needs to be able to do so easily; if some people aren't able to use my site (e.g. they can't read low contrast text or have an old phone), then it won't be able to serve it's purpose - to make cadets easier for *everyone*.
 It would also be borderline discriminatory, as everyone should be able to use my website, regardless of accessibility concerns.

 ### Impact / Considerations